-These classes (half day or full day) can also be held onsite at your organization.
+These classes (half day, full day, or more) can also be held onsite at your organization.

 Detroit — January 22, 2014 — registration info (full day, with Joe Swartz) – SOLD OUT